twilson63/8pin-arweave-tutorial/README.md

 These are a list of tools that we will be using from the Arweave ecosystem to help us with our application,

-arlocal allows us to run a `devnet` local arweave gateway/node, to iterate on our development locally. https://github.com/textury/arlocal
+Arlocal allows us to run a `devnet` local Arweave gateway/node, to iterate on our development locally. https://github.com/textury/arlocal

-> arlocal is a great tool, I have not found any differences between my interaction with arlocal and the arweave.net, when my code works with arlocal, I am 100% confident it will work on arweave.net.
+> Arlocal is a great tool, I have not found any differences between my interaction with arlocal and the arweave.net, when my code works with arlocal, I am 100% confident it will work on arweave.net.

 ArweaveJS is a javascript library that provides us with the APIs to post data on the weave and query data from the weave using `GraphQL`. https://github.com/ArweaveTeam/arweave-js

-> arweave js abstacts the JSON RPC api and wraps the commands using a javascript friendly promised based api, so you can generate wallets, create, sign, and post transactions.
+> Arweave js abstacts the JSON RPC api and wraps the commands using a javascript friendly promised based api, so you can generate wallets, create, sign, and post transactions.

 ArweaveWalletConnector is a module that allows us to connect with the wallet application called `arweave.app`. https://github.com/jfbeats/ArweaveWalletConnector

-> arweave wallet connector interacts with the arweave.app wallet and gives you the connect, disconnect and several wallet connection events.
+> Arweave wallet connector interacts with the arweave.app wallet and gives you the connect, disconnect and several wallet connection events.

 ArConnect is a module that allows us to connect with the ArConnect browser extension wallet, the most popular wallet in the arweave community. https://github.com/th8ta/ArConnect

-> arconnect interacts with the arconnect browser extension, the extension injects arweaveWallet into the browser, so that you can interact with arconnect via the arweaveWallet API.
+> ArConnect interacts with the ArConnect browser extension, the extension injects arweaveWallet into the browser, so that you can interact with arconnect via the arweaveWallet API.

 Arkb is a command-line application that publishes our web application to the permaweb. https://github.com/textury/arkb